Looking to find "sod near me"?

 At Peak Sodding, sourcing the best sod is a priority.
 We understand the investment our homeowners are making when replacing a lawn and want to ensure the grass for the lawns we install is locally sourced and of the highest quality.

-We are happy to introduce our Fall / Winter 2023 Sourcing Partners.
+We are happy to introduce our Spring 2024 Sourcing Partners.

 Each of these local sod farms has been shown to consistently deliver to us well-cut rolls of good color and fertilization and through our extensive inspection and testing process, we can confidently say these sod suppliers are offering the best sod this season.